 Today I’m showing you how to hang Christmas ornaments in a window – NO damage!
 Whether you’re looking for new ways to display ornaments around the house or living in a small apartment or house with no room for a tree, hanging ornaments in a window is such a festive touch.
 When the sun catches these gleaming beauties, it’s like the whole window glows.

-The idea is so simple and doesn't need much of a tutorial, but I outlined some steps.
+Once you see my “secret” supply (the tension rod!), the idea is so simple that it doesn’t need much of a tutorial, but I’ve outlined some steps – and useful tips – below.

-How to hang ornaments in front of a window:
+How to hang Christmas ornaments in a window:

 - Purchase an inexpensive tension rod to fit your window and place it inside your window frame

-- Attach a length of thread to each ornaments, in all different lengths
+- Attach a length of thread to each ornament, in varying lengths for visual interest

 - Tie a knot in the thread and set aside